 HAVING clause is a special type of SQL command.
 It works in a similar way as WHERE clause and we use it to define a condition.
 There are important differences between the two clauses.
 Let me explain the differences between SQL HAVING and WHERE.

-Having in SQL script
+HAVING positioning in SQL script

 - SELECT